This page answers the most common questions about new on-street charge points. It tells you how they work and how you can request one.

 FAQs for on-street electric vehicle charge points

-Why are we getting charge points in residential areas?
+Why do we have charge points in residential areas?

 Will the charge point make any noise when a car is charging?

-No, there is noise emission from the charge point.
+No, there is no noise from the charge point.

-Will the electric vehicle parking space be easy to find?
+Will the electric vehicle parking space be marked?

 Will the parking bay be enforceable?

 Yes – we want to make sure these spaces are kept clear so people can charge their vehicle when they need to.
-To park in the bay, the vehicle must be plugged into an electricity supply, otherwise a penalty charge notice may be issued.
+To park in the bay, the vehicle must be parked fully within the parking bay and connected to the charge point, otherwise a penalty charge notice may be issued.

-How long can an electric car park there?
+How long can an electric vehicle park there?